Frequently Asked Questions About the Smithsonian.com Photo Contest

 - Can photographs be manipulated or enhanced?

-- What does it mean when you say photographs in five of your seven categories may not be "enhanced or altered"?
+- What does it mean when you say photographs in five of your six categories may not be "enhanced or altered"?

 - Do you accept black-and-white photographs?